Melindrea/smaty.se-content/pages/index.md

 pageTitle: "So, what's this about?"
 layout: index
 hasTwitter: true
+excerpt: "Småty is a term for supernatural critters, and if you're interested in magical realism or Scandinavial folklore, this is a good place to start."
 ---

 This page is about a world that exists in my imagination, at least